 The reason is because it is always a great time to visit Belize.
 However, due to weather or timing preferences, there are a few considerations to keep in mind.
-For example, there isn’t a best time of the year to visit Belize for scuba diving – although some people prefer the calmer waters during summertime – but if you seek to go diving with Whale Sharks, this can only be done in Placencia in March to June.
+For example, there isn’t a best time of the year to visit Belize for scuba diving – although some people prefer the calmer waters during summertime, and but if you seek to go diving with Whale Sharks, this can only be done March to June in Placencia.

 There are also other major factors that contribute to having a more enjoyable vacation in Belize, such as good weather, fun activities such as festivals and events and either choosing to mingle with the crowds during high season or taking advantage of off-peak rates during the low season.

 High Season and Low Season

 Belize’s high season for tourism is from December to April.
-This time period runs simultaneously with the dry season, which is the best time for amazing weather in Belize.
-Coincidently, this point in time also matches with the great white north’s winter which means lots of Americans and Canadians escape the cold searching for the warmer climate.
+This time period runs simultaneously with Belize’s “dry season”, which is the best time for amazing weather in Belize.
+Coincidently, this point in time also matches with North America’s winter, which means that lots of Americans and Canadians escape the cold and visit Belize for the nice and warm climate.

-The low season runs from mid May to early November.
-Many travelers strategically visit Belize during this time to take advantage of lower rates.
+The low season runs from mid-May to early November.
+Many travelers strategically visit Belize during this time to take advantage of lower prices.
 Most tourism businesses drop their room and tour rates up to 30-50 percent in order to accommodate the plunge in tourist arrivals.

 Weather in Belize